 You can share your results

-Current limitations of the service
+Current service limitations

 For more information about service limits, see Quotas and limits.